Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 13.8 While we will use every reasonable endeavour to ensure the Server is available for hosting and email service all all time, we cannot guarantee this is the case.
 We shall be under no liability for loss of business as a result of the Server being unavailable.

 13.9 Rights to the Web Site and Content.
 The Customer owns the Customer Content.
 “Customer Content” means all content or information (including, without limitation, any text, music, sound, photographs, video, graphics, data, or software), in any medium, provided by the Customer to Community Action Suffolk.
-“Third-Party Materials” means any content, software, or other computer programming material that is owned by an entity other than Community Action Suffolk, and licensed by Community Action Suffolk or generally available to the public, including the Customer, under published licensing terms, and that Community Action Suffolk will use to display or run a Web site.
+“Third-Party Materials” means any content, software, or other computer programming material that is owned by an entity other than Community Action Suffolk, and licensed by IT Services at CAS Ltd or generally available to the public, including the Customer, under published licensing terms, and that IT Services at CAS Ltd will use to display or run a Web site.
 If a customer stops paying the monthly fee for the web site upon cancellation the customer is not entitled to use the web site for any purposes whatsoever.

 14. Additional conditions pertaining only to Hosted Email and Cloud Email services top